Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

 ```

 ## Role handling
-The multi-tenant deployment example files have a cluster role granting access to the Azure resource types whichever namespaces they are created in,
+The multi-tenant deployment example files have a single `ClusterRole` that grants access to the Azure resource types,
-and then a binding to that cluster role for the service account in each tenant-operator namespace.
+and then a binding to that `ClusterRole` for the service account in each tenant-operator namespace.
-Each cluster role binding is named for the specific tenant so they don't collide and can be managed separately.
+Each `ClusterRoleBinding` is named for the specific tenant so they don't collide and can be managed separately.

-This is convenient since it means that you don't need to permit access for Azure resources in each of the target namespaces individually,
+This is convenient since there's no need to permit access for Azure resources in each of the target namespaces individually,
+but it means that the only thing preventing one tenant operator from reading another's resources is the `AZURE_TARGET_NAMESPACES` setting for each operator.
-but for some usage scenarios it might be too permissive.
+For some usage scenarios that might be too permissive.

-In those cases the `azureserviceoperator-manager-role` should be changed from a `ClusterRole` into `Role`s in each of the target namespaces (where the Azure resources will be created, rather than where the operator pods run),
+In those cases the `azureserviceoperator-manager-role` should be changed from a `ClusterRole` into `Role`s in each of the target namespaces (where the Azure resources will be created, rather than where the tenant-operator pods run),
 and a `RoleBinding` should be created in that namespace linking the `Role` to the service account for the tenant operator that will be managing Azure resources in this target namespace.

-## Updgrading
+## Upgrading
-When upgrading to a newer version of ASO the cluster-wide resources (CRDs, cluster roles) and the webhook operator deployment must be upgraded before upgrading the tenant operators.
+When upgrading to a newer version of ASO the cluster-wide resources (CRDs, cluster roles) and the webhook deployment must be upgraded before upgrading the tenant operators.

-They can be upgraded by applying the new YAML for that type.
+Applying the new version of the `multitenant-cluster` YAML file will add new and updated CRDs, then update the webhook configuration and cluster roles.
+After that the new version of the `multitenant-tenant` YAML files (customised for the specific tenant names) can be applied.